frankierose7/NeuralProphet-Flow-Modelling/README.md

 The datasets used for analysis were:
 - River Flow: Adelphi Weir
-- Rainfall: Bacup, Blackstone Edge No 2, Bury, Cowm, Holden Wood, Kitcliffe, Loveclough, Ringley, Sweetloves These datasets are stored in _.csv_ format, eg. _Adelphi-Weir-Upstream-Flow-15min-Qualified.csv_
+- Rainfall: Bacup, Blackstone Edge No 2, Bury, Cowm, Holden Wood, Kitcliffe, Loveclough, Ringley, Sweetloves
+-
+These datasets are stored in _.csv_ format, eg. _Adelphi-Weir-Upstream-Flow-15min-Qualified.csv_, and are generally around 200MB in size.

 ### 1. Exploratory Data Analysis
 Exploratory data analysis on the flow and rainfall datasets is found in _eda.ipynb_.